Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Introduction

 {\bf Acknowledgments:} The authors would like to thank Reid Barton, Dan Christensen, Simon Henry, Egbert Rijke, and Mike Shulman, for useful discussions on the material of this paper.
+We would also like to thank the reviewer for the high quality of his report.
 The first author gratefully acknowledges the support of the Air Force Office of Scientific Research through grant FA9550-20-1-0305.
 The last author acknowledges the support of the Natural Sciences and Engineering Research Council of Canada through grant 371436.